StefanFischer/nnUNet-ProgressiveGrowingOfPatchSize/documentation/how_to_use_PGPS_curricula.md

 1. Performance Mode: this mode significantly outperforms standard fixed patch size training in all 15 tested datasets (Medical Segmentation Decathlon, BTCV, AMOS22, KiTS23, TotalSegmentatorV2, ToothFairy2)j by improving the overall Dice Score by a relative ~1.5%, while only ~90% of the original runtime
 2. Efficiency Mode: this mode performs on par with fixed patch size training, while only needing ~45% of the original runtime

-## How to use Progressive Growing of Patch Size?
+## How to use Progressive Growing of Patch Size

 Currently only the 3d_fullres UNET_CONFIGURATION is supported.
-The code for the curricula can be found [here](../nnunetv2/training/nnUNetTrainer/variants/sampling)
+The code for the curricula can be found [here](../nnunetv2/training/nnUNetTrainer/variants/sampling).

 ### Using the default UNet Version